-Citi Simplicity is known for long 0% APR introductory offers that apply to both purchases and balance transfers.
+Citi Simplicity is known for long introductory APR offers.

 The lengthy period of time without interest charges means you can take your time to pay off a major purchase or reduce any transferred debt.

 It could result in large savings during that introductory period.
 This is the reason that Citi Simplicity is one of the best balance transfer credit cards available.

 The Capital One card doesn't have any type of special introductory interest rate.
 The regular APR takes effect starting with the very first purchase or balance transfer.